 french anarchist pierre joseph proudhon in his book what is property writes:

 Then I commenced a most laborious investigation.
 It was necessary to arrange informal notes, to discuss contradictory titles, to reply to captious allegations, to refute absurd pretensions, and to describe fictitious debts, dishonest transactions, and fraudulent accounts.
 In order to triumph over quibblers, I had to deny the authority of custom, to examine the arguments of legislators, and to oppose science with science itself.
 Finally, all these operations completed, I had to give a judicial decision.
-I therefore declared, my hand upon my heart, before God and men, that the causes of social inequality are three in number:
+I therefore declared, my hand upon my heart, before God and men, that the causes of social inequality are three in number:property is not only theft, it is destruction. it is destruction of our external world and it is destruction of the internal world of our minds as well. we are witnessing how our desire to own, to make a profit, to accumulate more and more, is causing horrendous stresses on our atmosphere due to industrial pollution, which then has adverse effects on people's health, with increasing cases of cancer for example . it is causing untold suffering in the form of poverty and wildlife habitat loss.

 1. Gratuitous appropriation of collective wealth;